Key Concepts in Cultural Theory

 Module overview

-This half-unit introduces students from across the School of Arts to key texts of post-colonial theory that deal with aesthetics and the senses.
 The team-taught module mixes different disciplinary approaches from Music, History of Art and Archaeology, and Media to engage key concepts in post-colonial studies.
 With a focus on close reading, the module guides students through advanced texts that they will encounter across disciplines in their later years of study, equipping them with the analytical tools to apply key ideas to regional case studies.
 Drawing from faculty expertise, the module will emphasize reading the texts from the perspective of the traditions covered in regional modules.

 Objectives and learning outcomes of the module

-On successful completion of this course a student should be able to:
+On successful completion of this module students will be able to

-- demonstrate a broad awareness of major paradigms in cultural theory.
+- Demonstrate a broad awareness of major paradigms in cultural theory.

-- approach key theoretical texts with confidence.
+- Approach key theoretical texts with confidence.

-- engage in close critical reading.
+- Engage in close critical reading.

-- apply the terminology and methods of cultural theory to specific case studies from Asia and Africa.
+- Apply the terminology and methods of cultural theory to specific case studies from Asia and Africa.

-- assess critically the existing literature and approaches to music and art in Asia and Africa
+- Assess critically the existing literature and approaches to music and art in Asia and Africa

 Workload

-One 2 hour lecture per week
+- Lectures: 2 hours per week

 Method of assessment

-- One 2,000 word essay on a selected topic (worth 70%)
+- 2,000-word essay on a selected topic (worth 70% of marks)

-- One 20-minute group radio programme (worth 30%)
+- 20-minute group radio programme (worth 30%)

 Suggested reading